ServiceNation: Current priorities

 As of April 2013, ServiceNation is pursuing several priorities: expanding national service, amending the GI Bill, and increasing awareness about national service in America.

 In partnership with its sister campaign, Got Your 6, ServiceNation works to promote expansion of opportunities for veterans to continue to serve the nation.
 More than one million military service members will return to civilian life in the next five years and most are eligible for GI Bill benefits.
 However, only 36% use their benefits.
-Introducing the option of using part of GI Bill benefits to spend a year in service to the country will provide transition time as well as pathway to education and jobs.
+Introducing the option of using part of GI Bill benefits to spend a year in service to the country will provide transition time as well as a pathway to education and jobs.

 ServiceNation also pursues expanding national service opportunities through grassroots advocacy.
 Full-time field organizers and volunteer district captains engage key supporters in targeted local areas to build support for national service.
 These organizers and District Captains work with elected officials, the media, key decision makers, nonprofit partners, AmeriCorps Alums, and others to help educate about the value of national service.

 ServiceNation Coalition

-Since 2008, the ServiceNation Coalition has united organizations across the country who support universal national service and commit to using grassroots action to let elected officials and the nation's leaders know.
+Since 2008, the ServiceNation Coalition has united organizations across the country that support universal national service and commit to using grassroots action to let elected officials and the nation's leaders know.
 More than 300 organizations are currently part of the coalition including national organizations and local affiliates.